-Jakarta City: Transformation to a Bustling Metropolitan
+Jakarta City History: Transformation to a Bustling Metropolitan

 Jakarta city, considered to be the largest city in Indonesia and Southeast Asia.
 It played a role as the capital city of Indonesia since 1945.
 With its population of more than 10 million people, this city is the center of the Indonesian economy, government, culture, and entertainment of Indonesia.
 All government, Financial institutions, and corporate headquarters of numerous local and multinational companies can be found in this city.